 Homer gets into the Internet by becoming an online gossip columnist-cum-conspiracy theorist, whose stories land him on a bizarre island for people who know too much (and is modeled after the one from the TV show The Prisoner).

 - Black Comedy: Ned, reading Homer's website, is happy to hear he was right about flu shots being mind-control serums.
-He then asks a bedridden, sickly Rod and Todd if they're happy he didn't get them vaccinated.
+He then asks the bedridden, sweating, sickly Rod and Todd if they're happy he didn't get them vaccinated.
 The two shiver and agree, and then Todd says, "Mommy?"
 On the commentary, the writers wondered if they went too far with that gag.